Shipping Perishable

 • Whether the seafood will be cut to size or left as a whole?

-overall, containers should be designed to keep seafood delivered at a temperature that is no higher than zero degrees, though preferably below 5 degrees.
+Overall, containers should be designed to keep seafood delivered at a temperature that is no higher than 0°C (32°F), though preferably below -5°C (23°F).

-Furthermore, it’s recommended to include about five inches of suitable insulation.
-However, the insulation must be light, with low thermal conductivity and resistant to moisture penetration—for example, aluminium.
+It’s recommended to include about five inches of suitable insulation.
+The insulation must be light, with low thermal conductivity and resistant to moisture penetration—for example, aluminium-backed foam.

 4. Use refrigerants when needed